Perth solar panel installation: what size system do you need?

 - Electrical work: Switchboard upgrade, cable runs

-- Installer quality: CEC-accredited installers may charge more but provide better workmanship
+- Installer quality: SAA-accredited installers may charge more but tend to do better workmanship

 After payback, the system generates free electricity for 20+ years.
-The return on investment is significantly better than most financial investments.
+The return is well ahead of most everyday financial investments.

 -

-Over-sizing without a battery — A massive system that exports most of its generation at low DEBS rates has a poor return.
+Over-sizing without a battery — An oversized system that exports most of its generation at low DEBS rates has a poor return.
 Size for your needs.

 -